 A demonstration on how to tie a hook, line, and sinker to our cane pole came next.
-All the materials were provided by the Land Trust and there were plenty of volunteers on hand to help families.
+All the materials are provided by the Land Trust and there are plenty of volunteers on hand to help families.
 After that, we were ready to fish from the bank!

-Again, there were several helpers stationed around the pond to help bait hooks and take fish off the lines after they were caught.
-Many fish were caught and you could hear several squeals of delight around the pond as kids start reeling in fish!
+Again, several helpers are stationed around the pond to help bait hooks and take fish off the lines after they are caught.
+You will hear several squeals of delight around the pond as kids start reeling in fish!
 Our fish were too small to keep so back into the water they went.
 We fished for about an hour and headed home at dusk.

 My boys really enjoyed TotT and we can’t wait to go back!
 The Land Trust staff are very knowledgeable, and great about igniting enthusiasm for nature in kids.

 An Award-Winning Program

 The Environmental Education Association of Alabama (EEAA) named “Tuesdays On the Trail” as Alabama’s Best Community Environmental Education Project.
 That’s pretty high praise, especially since those who win this accolade are only eligible to win once and have bragging rights for the duration of the program!

 “There is simply nothing better than seeing kids faces light up when they are connecting with nature – except for watching the parents faces as they see their children discovering a whole new world.
 We truly believe that fostering appreciation of nature and the need to preserve the places we love is vital to raising the next generation of land preservation advocates.” – Cathie Mayne, Land Trust of North AL supporter.

 2022 Tuesdays On the Trail Schedule

 Reservations are required in advance, and all programs are FREE for Land Trust members!
-Call 256.534.5263 to RSVP – long pants, bug/tick spray, and water recommended.
+Call 256-534-5263 to RSVP or register now online – long pants, bug/tick spray, and water recommended.
 Call soon – sessions fill up quickly!